2014 Connecticut Sun season

-The 2014 WNBA season is the 16th season for the Connecticut Sun franchise of the Women's National Basketball Association.
-It is their 12th in Connecticut.
+The 2014 WNBA season was the 16th season for the Connecticut Sun franchise of the Women's National Basketball Association.
+It was their 12th in Connecticut.
 Following one of the worst seasons in team history, the Sun look to bounce back with a brand new team - filled with youth.

 The Sun's offseason included trading disgruntled stars Tina Charles to the New York Liberty and Kara Lawson to the Washington Mystics.
-They also traded Sandrine Gruda to the Los Angeles Sparks for a 1st Round pick in the 2014 WNBA Draft.
+They also traded Sandrine Gruda to the Los Angeles Sparks for a 1st Round pick in the 2014 WNBA draft.
 They brought back Katie Douglas, after she spent several season with the Indiana Fever.
 The Sun re-signed a few key players as well, pairing them with their high draft picks, setting up a potential exciting season.

 Transactions

-WNBA Draft
+WNBA draft

-The following are the Sun's selections in the 2014 WNBA Draft.
+The following are the Sun's selections in the 2014 WNBA draft.